Camwilljam/portfolio/README.md

 The 2 main sections of this repository will be made up of client & mock website and assignment websites

-The client & mock section will contain files and code that have been made for clients or mock up websites used for client purposes
+The client & mock section:
+  -Printerior
+  -The Assignment Planner
+  -Subgo (Mock)
+  -StreamGo (Mock)
+  -Background Sounds(Mock)

-The assignment websites will consit of websites that has been created over the course of my BSc (Hons) Software Engineering course
+The assignment websites that has been created over the course of my BSc (Hons) Software Engineering course:
+  -Newcastle Nights
+  -Games Portal
+  -